 Feminist Participatory Action Research for Change!

-Support to Rural, Indigenous, Migrant, Urban Poor Women’s Organisations.
+Support to Rural, Indigenous, Migrant, Urban Poor Women’s Organisation.

 CALL FOR PROPOSALS

-In order to challenge the current development model, strong movements of rural, indigenous, migrant, urban poor women are needed, and they must be supported to build capacity, evidence and engage in advocacy to bring about just and sustainable solutions.
-To address the need to increase the evidence-base advocacy with women as vocal and effective advocates in human rights, APWLD will support six to eight local organisations to conduct Feminist Participatory Action Research for Change: Amplifying Voices, Strengthening Feminist Movements for Development Justice”.
+In order to challenge the oppression against women’s rights to peace and democratic participation, strong movements of rural, indigenous, migrant, urban poor women are needed, and they must be supported to build their capacities, document evidence and advocate to bring about change.
+To address the need to increase, evidence-based advocacy and to have women as vocal and effective advocates in human rights, APWLD will support local organisations to conduct Feminist Participatory Action Research (FPAR) 2020-2022 on Amplifying Marginalised Women’s Voices and Strengthening Movements for Women’s Right to Peace and Democratic Participation.

 Selection Criteria of the Research Partners: